danbadds38/Lily-Cybersecurity-7B-v0.2/README.md

 Lily is a cybersecurity and hacking instructor and assistant.
 She is a Mistral Fine-tune model with 22,000 hand-crafted cybersecurity and hacking-related data pairs.
 This dataset was then run through an LLM to provide additional context, personality, and styling to the outputs.

 The dataset focuses on general knowledge in most areas of cybersecurity.
 These included, but are not limited to:

-Advanced Persistent Threats (APT) Management, Architecture and Design,
+- Advanced Persistent Threats (APT) Management
+- Architecture and Design
-Business Continuity and Disaster Recovery,
+- Business Continuity and Disaster Recovery
-Cloud Security,
+- Cloud Security
-Communication and Reporting,
+- Communication and Reporting
-Cryptography and PKI,
+- Cryptography and PKI
-Data Analysis and Interpretation,
+- Data Analysis and Interpretation
-Digital Forensics,
+- Digital Forensics
-Governance, Risk, and Compliance,
-Hacking,
+- GovernanceRiskand Compliance
+- Hacking
-Identity and Access Management,
+- Identity and Access Management
-Incident Management and Disaster Recovery Planning, Incident Response,
+- Incident Management and Disaster Recovery Planning
+- Incident Response
-Information Security Management and Strategy,
+- Information Security Management and Strategy
-Legal and Ethical Considerations,
+- Legal and Ethical Considerations
-Malware Analysis,
+- Malware Analysis
-Networking,
+- Networking
-Penetration Testing and Vulnerability Assessment, Physical Security,
+- Penetration Testing and Vulnerability Assessment
+- Physical Security
-Regulatory Compliance,
+- Regulatory Compliance
-Risk Management,
+- Risk Management
-Scripting,
+- Scripting
-Secure Software Development Lifecycle (SDLC),
+- Secure Software Development Lifecycle (SDLC)
-Security in Emerging Technologies,
+- Security in Emerging Technologies
-Security Operations and Monitoring,
+- Security Operations and Monitoring
-Social Engineering and Human Factors,
+- Social Engineering and Human Factors
-Software and Systems Security,
+- Software and Systems Security
-Technologies and Tools,
+- Technologies and Tools
-Threats, Attacks, and Vulnerabilities,
+- ThreatsAttacksand Vulnerabilities

 ## Training